Frequently Asked Questions by Host Families

 WHAT KIND OF INSURANCE DO I NEED TO HAVE?

 It is a Talkabout Homestay requirement for hosts to have appropriate liability insurance protection for themselves and students and appropriate cover for students’ belongings.
 Please check with your insurer.
-Talkabout Tours can refer you to a low cost insurer that specializes in Homestay insurance.
-As of 2017 this is $120 per year.
+With many of the larger insurers, this is just a case of re-wording your policy, and is normally free of charge.
+Talkabout Tours can help with this.

 WHAT SUPPORT DO I GET FROM TALKABOUT TOURS?